stucco/relation-bootstrap/README.md

 	java -cp "./Relation-Bootstrap-0.0.1-SNAPSHOT.jar:./dependency/*" gov.ornl.stucco.relationprediction/WriteLemmatizedWikipediaArticlesFile directory/extracted/AA/

 The one command line argument here should be the directory where you put the text files in the previous command.
 If you ran the previous command with the "-o extracted" option just as given, directory/extracted/AA should be the location of these text files.
+This program may take about a day to run.

 #### Navigate to relation-bootstrap/PythonWord2VecStuff/src/Word2Vec and run this program: